varya/varya.github.com/src/documents/posts/sc-styleguide-for-smallers_en.html.md

 of the SC5's clients, Elisa.
 Assuming that Elisa is a huge mobile operator with a lot of websites and a need to keep those websites visually consistent, there is no wonder that the SC5 Style Guide as a tool provides benefits there.
 But what about smaller websites?
 Would it be useful there?
 I did not know the answer to this question and wanted to experiment.
-The experiment were conducted on my blog codebase.
+The experiment was conducted on my blog codebase.
 <excerpt/>

 This is how the Living Style Guide looks like: [varya.me/styleguide](http://varya.me/styleguide).
 You can see the interface